microsoft/ghcrawler/README.md

 The crawler can be configured to use a variety of different queuing technologies (e.g., AMQP 1.0 and AMQP 0.9 compatible queues like Azure ServiceBus and Rabbit MQ, respectively), and storage systems (e.g., Azure Blob and MongoDB).
 You can create your own infrastructure plugins to use different technologies.

-# Documentation
+# Quick start
-This page is essentially the Quick Start Guide for using the crawler.
-Detailed and complete documentation is maintained in
+This page is the Quick Start Guide for using the crawler.
+Detailed and complete documentation is maintained on the following sites:

 * This [project's wiki](https://github.com/Microsoft/ghcrawler/wiki) for documentation on the crawler itself
 * The [Dashboard repo](https://github.com/Microsoft/ghcrawler-dashboard), for information on the browser-based crawler management dashboard